-Given that, as a woman, Germain was also excluded from all formal educational institutions for higher studies-before as well as after the revolution-the library also became the site of her self-education, while mathematics was chosen as her favourite discipline.
+Given that as a woman, Germain was also excluded from all formal educational institutions for higher studies-before, as well as after the revolution-the library also became the site of her self-education, while mathematics was chosen as her favourite discipline.
 Germain's mathematical education started at home but was by no means restricted within it.
-When the École Polytechnique opened its doors in 1794-to men only, of course-she managed to get access to the professors' lecture notes and, moreover, found a way of submitting her written responses and observations at the end of their courses, as was required at the time.
-Her method was old and well-rehearsed in the gendered politics of European cultural history: adopting a male pen name.
-It was thus as M. LeBlanc, the name of a student at the École Polytechnique, that she first wrote to the famous Lagrange, professor of analysis at the École, who became interested in the student's comments and was thereafter introduced to the real author.
+When the École Polytechnique open its doors in 1794-for men only of course-she managed to get access to the professors' lecture notes and what is more, she also found a way of submitting her written responses and observations at the end of their courses, as it was required at the time.
+Her method was old and well-rehearsed in the gendered politics of the European cultural history: adopting a male penname.
+It was thus as M. LeBlanc, the name of a student at the École Polytechnique, that she first wrote to the famous Lagrange, professor of analysis at the École, who got interested in the student's comments and was thereafter introduced to the real author.
 Through this detour, Germain soon became acquainted with the Parisian scientific world.
-When Carl Friedrich Gauss published his Disquisitiones arithmeticae in 1801, Germain 'was struck by the originality of his work' (Libri, 1832, p.
-1), and this is how her interest in number theory found 'a new stimulus towards this genre of analysis' (Libri, 1832, p.
-1), which would later culminate in her work with Fermat's last theorem.3
+When Carl Friedrich Gauss published his Disquisitiones Arithmeticae in 1801, Germain 'was struck by the originality of his work' (Libri 1832, 1) and this is how her interest in number theory found 'a new stimulus towards this genre of analysis' (ibid.), which would later culminate in her work with Fermat's last theorem.3

-Germain's correspondence with Gauss has been well documented and extensively discussed4 and is framed within turbulent times, when France had passed from the First Republic to the First Empire.
-During this period, Germain witnessed the social chaos influentially depicted by Victor Hugo in Les Misérables, but she had also lived through the anxiety and uncertainty of the Napoleonic Wars.
-It was during this period that her interest in finding the mathematical laws underpinning the physics of acoustics also developed, culminating in the unprecedented achievement of winning a prestigious prize in mathematics awarded by the French Academy of Sciences in 1816.
-Both historical biographies have highlighted this achievement as 'a remarkable opportunity, which made her known as an author' (Libri, 1832, p.
-1).
-Germain conducted this work in the midst of huge geopolitical events, and it was against the background of such turbulent experiences that her philosophical ideas about the nature of social and political relations were being formed, as I will discuss in the next section.
+Germain's correspondence with Gauss has been well documented and extensively discussed,4 and is framed within turbulent times, when France had passed from the First Republic to the First Empire.
+During this period, Germain had witnessed the social chaos of what Victor Hugo has influentially depicted in Les Misérables, but she had also lived through the anxiety and uncertainty of the Napoleonic wars.
+It was during this period that her interest in finding the mathematical laws underpinning the physics of acoustics, also developed, culminating to the unprecedented achievement of winning a prestigious prize in mathematics by the French Academy of Sciences in 1816.
+Both historical biographies have highlighted this achievement as 'a remarkable opportunity, which made her known as an author' (Libri 1831, 1).
+Germain conducted this work in the midst of huge geopolitical events and it was on such turbulent experiences that her philosophical ideas about the nature of social and political relations were being formed, as I will discuss in the next section.